Service Number 27172

 Reginald's early life contains a few mysteries.
 He was born on the 27th April 1892, the son of John and Sophia Danby.
 The family at the time were living at 89 Wallace Street, New Wortley and Reginald was baptised at the Holbeck Wesleyan Methodist on the 10th May 1892.
 John and Sophia seem to have had a nomadic lifestyle - their children being born in several places: Archibald (1885) in Sowerby, Florrie (1886) and Sophia (1887) in Chelsea, Sidney Herbert (1889) in Fulham and Reginald (1892) in Wortley, Leeds.
 John was a bricklayer, so perhaps he was travelling for work.
 Reginald's mother, Sophia, died in 1894 in Thorpe, Yorkshire.

-Interestingly, Reginald was not with his parents on the census nights of either 1901 or 1911.
-In 1901, while his parents were at Potter Newton, Leeds, the eight year old Reginald was staying at 5 Holgate, York with his uncle Edwin Fletcher, a groom, his wife and three sons.
-In 1911, his widowed father was living in Collingham with some of his children, but Reginald was not with them and we have been unable to find him in the 1911 census.
+Interestingly, Reginald was not with his widowed father on the census nights of either 1901 or 1911.
+In 1901, while John was at Potter Newton, Leeds, with his other children (Archibald, Florrie, Sophia and Sydney Herbert), the eight year old Reginald was staying at 5 Holgate, York with his uncle Edwin Fletcher, a groom, his wife and three sons.
+In 1911, his widowed father was living in Collingham with some of his children, but Reginald (who by then would have been 18) was not with them and we have been unable to find him in the 1911 census.

 Reginald's service record has survived - but it highlights a further intriguing mystery!
 Reginald enlisted for military service on the 5th January 1912 and joined the Lancashire Fusiliers in Bury.
 On enlistment, Reginald gave his name as John Taylor, a 20 year 9 month old, canal boatman on the Leeds and Liverpool canal.
 He listed his brothers as Archibald Taylor and Sydney (address unknown).
 His father is listed (although perhaps added later to the form) as John Danby, Limekiln House, East Keswick, Leeds.
 We do not know why he gave a false name at that time.